Apearson75/PhoneguyBot/README.md

 -league -- shows the first match of the premier league -topscorer -- shows the top scorer in a league
 -image -- gets an image from unsplash
+-mute -- mutes a person
+-leagues -- shows a list of leagues to use with football commands
 ```